 In this the two hundredth anniversary of Douglass’ birth, Rochester has embraced the legacy of Douglass, especially seen in Olivia Kim’s 13 statues that now dot the city, the fiberglass semi-replicas of Douglass standing on his monument in the Highland Bowl.

 At the same time, if Gopnik is right, we need to do even more to draw attention to Douglass who said Rochester would always be his home.
-The time has come for a state-of-the-art Douglass museum in downtown Rochester has come.
+The time has come for a state-of-the-art Douglass museum in downtown Rochester.

 Like others, my first interest was what place Rochester has in Blight’s extraordinary biography.
 After borrowing the book from the Winton Branch Library, I initially checked the index.
 The references to Rochester are ample, but not overwhelming.
 Rochester is not the leading actor, but plays a significant role in Blight’s story.
 We always have to remind ourselves that Douglass spent six months of the year travelling and lecturing and was in the British Isles for extensive visits.